Three Wishes (film): Plot

 Gunny soon finds out Betty Jane is a genie, not merely a dog.
 Meanwhile, Jack's bond with the family gets closer and closer, and Tom comes to see Jack as a surrogate father.
-At the same time, Tom's baseball coach, Coach Schramka (Jay O. Sanders) recognizes Jack as a former famous baseball player, who disappeared years ago during Second World War.
+At the same time, Tom's baseball coach, Coach Schramka recognizes Jack as a former famous baseball player, who disappeared years ago during Second World War.
 Jack denies it.
 Phil sees Jack as a threat, a potential rival for the affections of Jean.
-Tom too comes to reject Jack after Jack decides to move away when he is healed, leaving Tom to feel himself abandoned by a father a second time.
-Jean also feels sad with Jack's decision but admits the impossibility of staying with Jack.
+Tom too comes to reject Jack after Jack decides to move away when he is healed, leaving Tom to feel abandoned by a father a second time.
+Jean also feels sad about Jack's decision but admits the impossibility of staying with Jack.
 After Jack says goodbye to Tom, Tom flees on his bike to a nearby hill.
 Suddenly, Tom changes his mind and heads back to the highway to find Jack getting into a truck before Tom can reach him.

 On the 4th of July Party, the titular wishes are being fulfilled.
 Gunny realizes his wish to fly in the middle of the fireworks, unseen by the public congregated in the park.
 Tom's wish is fulfilled when his long-lost father is discovered alive, and he returns home after being freed from his imprisonment by the People's Republic of China.

-Back to present day, adult Tom, enters the cemetery.
+Back to the present day, Tom enters the cemetery.
 Tom meets Jack again.
 He talks with Jack briefly, discovering that Jack's real wish wasn't that Tom's father would come back home, but that Tom would be happy with the family he had.
 Afterwards, Jack disappears, and a renewed Tom holds his wife close.
 Meanwhile, the camera focuses on a headstone that reveals Jack McCloud died on August 6, 1944.